hviana/Upload-middleware-for-Oak-Deno-framework/README.md

    },
   )

-  This will return something like:
+  //This will return something like:
 {
 	"file1_0":{
 		"filename":"test.jpg",